emmaC11/PP1-starwars/README.md

 A section contains a form where users can sign up to the 'Galaxy Club' to stay up-to date with news and events.
 A user needs to provide their name & email address.
 >As a first time user, I want to sign up to the Galaxy Club.

+The Galaxy section contains information about important planets in the galaxy and provides the user with insightful information about each planet.
+Each planet has a cartoon image that represent what it looks like.
+>As a first time user, I want to learn about the different planets in the Star Wars Galaxy.

+The phrases sections contains phrases that are used throughout the Star Wars franchise and provides an in-depth description of what each phrase means.
+>As a first time user, I want to learn about the different phrases used in the franchise.

+The characters section information on the main characters in the galaxy.
+Each character is represented by a cartoon image to match the design of the planet section.
+>As a first time user, I want to learn about the characters.

 # Design
 ## Colour Scheme
 content